 Exemptions for the Skills Test

-Students who have completed the MSTs in a previous attempt, must contact Neil Marshall to confirm their exemption status.
+Students who successfully completed the Mathematics Skills Test at a previous offering do not need to rewrite the test.
+However they must contact Neil Marshall to confirm their exemption status.
 Students with a grade of 80% or higher in Math 1P20 must also contact Neil Marshall to confirm their exemption status.
 Absolutely no student is exempt from the MST unless he/she has received explicit permission from Neil Marshall.

 Resources for the Mathematics Skills Tests